aesgu001/rshell/README.md

 1. Entering `bin/rshell` in the shell simulator runs a duplication of the application.
 Returning to the bash shell would require you to enter `exit` exactly the number of times you enter the previous command.

-2. The `echo` command does not have the ability to store text into a new or existing file.
+2. The `cd` command cannot be executed.

-3. The `cd` command cannot be executed.
+3. The `git commit -m <message>` command cannot be executed.

-4. The `git commit -m <message>` cannot be executed.
+4. The `echo` command does not have the ability to store text into a new or existing file.